 Theme: Implementing the new research ideas to eradicate pancreatic cancers

-Global Summit on Pancreas, Gastroenterology and Digestive Diseases is delighted to extend an invitation to all of you to attend the conference (Hybrid event) which will be held in Budapest, Hungary on August 22-23, 2023.
-Seminars, symposiums, and workshops on the latest therapeutic developments for various pancreatic illnesses, as well as talks by famous surgeons, gastroenterologists, endocrinologists, and many passionate young researchers, will be part of the conference activities.
+Global Summit on Pancreas, Gastroenterology and Digestive Diseases is delighted to spread an invitation to all of you to join the meeting (Hybrid event) which will be held in Budapest, Hungary on January 09-10, 2024.
+Seminars, symposiums, and workshops on the most recent therapeutic growths for a number of pancreatic diseases, as well as talks by well-known surgeons, gastroenterologists, endocrinologists, and a lot of passionate young researchers, will be part of the session activities.

-The agenda will include a variety of presentations selected from submitted abstracts to illustrate the progress and diversity of pancreatic cancer research.
-Special workshops presenting cutting-edge research, career development possibilities, and debating field controversies will be exciting for both new and established investigators.
-Make your plans today to attend this exciting conference.
+The program will include a variety of presentations selected from submitted abstracts to illustrate the growth and diversity of pancreatic cancer research.
+Special workshops presenting cutting-edge research, career development opportunities, and debating field controversies will be exciting for both new and established investigators.
+Make your plans today to be present at this exciting conference.

 Conference Opportunities